geoblink/design-system/src/elements/GeoSelect.md

-`GeoSelect` is a combination of a button and a popup which is toggled in and out using that button.
-It's suitable for dropdown menus and actions which require additional or complex user input like handling filters.
+`GeoSelect` is a replacement for plain HTML `<select>` tag aimed to offer a better UX including chunked load and search capabilities.

 ```vue
 <template>